pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 }
 ```

-> Important: It is not possible to provide a default to an in-memory `@Shared` value.
+> Important: It is not possible to provide a default to a `@Shared` value.
 It must be
 > passed to the feature's state from the outside.

 Then suppose that this feature can present a child feature that wants access to this shared `count`